Call us: 01444 237070

 Are travel tripods worth it?

-Is it even worth getting a travel tripod when most of today’s cameras have such powerful image stabilisation?
-Although not for everyone and every situation, there are plenty of times where having a travel tripod is worth it, and a good one has you covered in a range of scenarios.
+Is it even worth getting a travel tripod when most of today’s cameras have such effective image stabilisation?
+Although not for everyone and every situation, there are plenty of scenarios where the best travel tripod makes a difference, and a good lightweight camera tripod might become one of the most useful accessories in your kit.

-2. For long exposure photography, when you want to smooth motion and create long exposure effects such as blurry water or clouds.
+2. For long exposure photography, when you want to smooth motion and create effects such as silky water or moving clouds.

-3. Night and astro photography – cityscapes at night with atmospheric street lights, epic scenery with stars overhead and frozen aurora scenes all benefit from a tripod.
+3. Night and astro photography.
+Cityscapes with atmospheric street lighting, landscapes under starry skies and even aurora all benefit from having a tripod.

-4. For focus stacking, time-lapse, hyper-lapse and other types of content, which require a stable setup for extended periods.
+4. For focus stacking, time-lapse, hyper-lapse, panoramas and other types of content a tripod is essential for capturing images over extended periods.

 Peak Design travel tripod at the ready